The 5 Natural Ways to Relieve Arthritis Pain

 According to the Arthritis Foundation, there are a mix of studies showing some benefits to using glucosomine and chondroitin.
 Glucosomine is naturally made in the body and helps support the cartilage by retaining water and preventing wear.
 Additional supplements may help.
 Some studies show that glucosomine may slow down joint damage.

 There are foods that increase the body’s natural inflammation response.
 Arthritis is a condition of joints that become inflamed.
 Therefore, by avoiding foods with high fat, fried foods, sodas, high sugar content and processed foods, you help to naturally relieve the inflammation in your body.
 This helps a number of other systems in your body too.

 Many people are deficient in calcium and magnesium.
 These are vital minerals needed for hundreds of processes in your body.
 Having enough calcium and magnesium, builds strong bones and reduces irritated nerve endings, decreasing pain.
 If possible, find supplements that are in powder form that can be easily digested and help your body’s intake of these essential minerals.

 Sleep is a time for our body and brain to repair itself.
 It is important to make sure you are getting enough sleep 7-8 hours at least to allow your body to repair and decrease pain.
 When you are tired, your body does not function as well, increases the inflammatory response and reduces your pain threshold.

 Physical therapy is one of the best ways to improve your arthritis pain.
 We help your joints feel better by reducing pain and inflammation.
 Then we increase your strength and flexibility so your joints are healthier.
-Call us today for more information on our Arthritis Program and discover how you can live life pain free!
+Contact Innovative Physical Therapy today for more information on our Arthritis Program and discover how you can live life pain free!